Bali bombings ache hasn't dimmed, says PM

 Two decades on from the Bali bombings, Prime Minister Anthony Albanese says the ache hasn’t dimmed for Australians, describing the atrocities committed as malicious and depraved.

-The nation is commemorating the 202 people killed – including 88 Australians – when extremists detonated bombs near popular nightclubs in Kuta on October 12, 2002.
+On Wednesday, the nation commemorated the 202 people killed – including 88 Australians – when extremists detonated bombs near popular nightclubs in Kuta on October 12, 2002.

 Images of death and debris still haunt the memories of families who lost loved ones.

-In an emotional speech, he said the attack had been a calculated one of malice and depravity, and 20 years had not dimmed the ache.
+In an emotional speech, Mr Albanese said the attack had been a calculated one of malice and depravity, and 20 years had not dimmed the ache.

 “For most of us what happened on that fateful night is beyond imagining,” he told the crowd on Wednesday.